Roanoke station: Current service

 From 1996 to 2007, six studies examined the proposed Transdominion Express project, which would have created two intercity rail routes from Bristol to Richmond and Washington, both via Roanoke.
 The last of these predicted poor ridership and low farebox recovery, and the state government abandoned the idea.
 But the research also suggested that Amtrak should increase service along Virginia's busiest corridors.
 One daily Northeast Regional round trip was extended to Lynchburg in October 2009, supplementing the Crescent service.

 In 2008, Virginia's transportation regulator, the Commonwealth Transportation Board, outlined plans for expanded rail service in the state, including to Roanoke.
 Following the introduction of state-supported Northeast Regional trains to Lynchburg and Norfolk, the state reached an agreement with the Norfolk Southern Railway in January 2014 to spend about $93 million on infrastructure improvements that would allow passenger service to reach Roanoke.
 With the former N&W station having been repurposed as the O. Winston Link Museum, a new station had to be built.

 Railroad construction was slated for 2015, improvements to the station and other facilities in Roanoke in 2016, and service would begin in 2017 with a single round trip departing Roanoke for Washington, D.C., in the morning and returning in the evening.
 Construction of the Roanoke facilities was delayed; a $4.9 million train storage facility was completed in early February 2017, and work on the $10.9 million station began later in the month, with completion scheduled for the end of the year.
 State officials had planned to construct a low platform, requiring passengers with disabilities to use wheelchair lifts.
 However, the Federal Railroad Administration cited federal law requiring a high level platform and combined with Amtrak’s requirements, resulted in Virginia’s first level platform running 850 feet long.
 On October 31, 2017, after nearly 40 years, passenger service returned to Roanoke.

 On July 11, 2022, a second Roanoke round trip was added: southbound in the morning and northbound in the afternoon, to complement the existing trip.
 Both round trips will be extended from Roanoke to Christiansburg by 2027.
+As of 2026, the city plans to build a station building adjacent to the platform.